 The test tube baby treatment can help aspiring parents to overcome their infertility issues.
 While the treatment itself is quite effective in cases where the female partner suffers from a range of infertility causes like endometriosis or PCOS, there are instances where the male partner’s sperm is hard to obtain.
 The reasons for this difficulty are numerous, which is why the sperm in such cases needs to be retrieved surgically.
-The procedure adds to the actual IVF cost in India but in the absence of sperm during ejaculation, it is the only viable option left.
+The procedure adds to the actual IVF charges but in the absence of sperm during ejaculation, it is the only viable option left.

 Surgical interventions for sperm retrieval are needed in cases where,

-PESA (Percutaneous Epididymal Sperm Aspiration) – PESA does not need any surgical incision.
+PESA does not need any surgical incision.
 Instead, the procedure involves inserting a small needle through the scrotal skin and directly into the head of the epididymis.
 Once inside, the needle aspirates (draws) the fluid.
 An embryologist then retrieves sperm cells from this fluid and gets them ready for use in IVF-ICSI.

-MESA (Microsurgical Epididymal Sperm Aspiration) – MESA is a procedure that is recommended to males suffering from problems like epididymal or vasal obstruction.
+MESA is a procedure that is recommended to males suffering from problems like epididymal or vasal obstruction.
 The method involves dissecting the epididymis and creating an incision in one of the tubules.
 This incision causes fluid to spill from the epididymal tubule and into the epididymal bed.
 It is then aspirated using a fine needle.
 The entire technique is performed using an operating microscope.
 Since the epididymis features a large number of veins, MESA carries the risk of contamination by blood cells which can affect a sperm’s fertilizing capability.

 Microdissection TESE – Also known as microTESE, the procedure is ideal for males who suffer from poor sperm production and who are azoospermic.
-It is performed under general anesthesia using an operating microscope.
+It is performed under general anaesthesia using an operating microscope.
 MicroTESE has a significantly high sperm retrieval rate among men suffering from azoospermia.
 It’s also a much safer procedure as a minimal amount of testicular tissue is removed.
 Among different sperm retrieval techniques, the microTESE success rate is the highest.

-Surgical sperm retrieval techniques are normally performed under general or local anesthesia with pain relief and deep sedation.
+Surgical sperm retrieval techniques are normally performed under general or local anaesthesia with pain relief and deep sedation.
 If the procedures are done in a facility fit to be called the best IVF center in India, they can also be done in a short period of time and usually allow the patient to return home after a few hours once they start feeling comfortable again.